 The AHCCCS Dental Fee Schedule is based on the biannual ADA Survey of Dental Fees, using the average fees among the western states.
 Dental services under the Arizona State Plan for Medicaid are limited primarily to children and persons under the age of 21 years under the requirements of Early Periodic Screening, Diagnosis, and Treatment.
-Routine dental is not a covered service for adults 21 years and older under the State Plan, as such, dental services for this population is limited to medical and surgical services furnished by a dentist to the extent such services may be performed under state law either by a doctor of medicine or by a doctor of dental surgery or dental medicine.
+Routine dental is not a covered service for adults 21 years and older under the State Plan.
+Dental services for this population are limited to medical and surgical services furnished by a dentist to the extent such services may be performed under state law by a physician.

 In federal fiscal years 2009, 2011, and 2012, dental rates experienced three budget-driven reductions.
 The number of AHCCCS enrolled dentists increased each year during those reductions, indicating that Medicaid participation among these providers is not largely impacted by AHCCCS reimbursement rates.
 For FFY 2014, AHCCCS adjusted the dental rates for the first time since October 1, 2011, increasing by 3.2% the rates for selected pediatric preventive services.
+For October 1, 2016, the update to the Dental Fee Schedule was budget-neutral in aggregate.

 The table below illustrates that while there have been some fluctuations, the number of dentists and dental hygienists has been relatively stable in recent years, with 1,277 dentists and dental hygienists participating with AHCCCS in urban areas and 505 in rural areas in FFY 2016, up from 1,185 and 470 in FFY 2009, respectively.
-According to information from the Kaiser Family Foundation, in April 2016, Arizona had 4,003 professionally active dentists in Arizona.
-Therefore, it is estimated that approximately 38% of dentists participating in Medicaid.
+According to information from the Kaiser Family Foundation, in April 2016, Arizona had 4,003 professionally active dentists in Arizona.5 Therefore, it is estimated that approximately 38% of Arizona dentists are participating in Medicaid.
 The table and chart below provide additional information.